Wazy42/gtech1-b07-snake/README.md

 ### Poop fruit

-It's a fun addon who change nothing, the poop gives 10 points and appears on the tail if 10 rand position were on the snake and you gain 1 body part.
+It's a fun addon who act like an apple, the poop appears on the tail if the apple keep spawning on the snake's body (solution for not fixing our shitty code).

 ### Jam